Frequently asked questions about clinical trials

 • The possible benefits of taking part in the trial and possible risks or side effects, and

-• That participating in the trial is your choice and you can stop participating at any time.
+• Participating in the trial is your choice; you can stop participating anytime.

 During the screening appointment, you may also receive a: